 Set up text message notifications

-Customers are spending more time on phones, which means that text messaging is becoming an essential method of communication.
+Customers are spending more time on phones, which means that text messaging software is becoming an essential method of communication.
 While emails from restaurants have on average only a 21% open rate, a stunning 98% of text messages are read by customers.

 Text messaging can be used to help customers avoid busy lines and limit in-person interactions with employees.
 Try sending text notifications when food is ready for pickup and when an order is delivered.